 - 18.1 A Labuan takaful operator shall determine its UCR as an amount calculated on the basis of a method of computation no less accurate than the 1/8th method, applied to contributions for general takaful certificates with a deduction for the actual wakalah fee.
-A Labuan takaful operator may adopt any method as the Appointed Actuary deems appropriate to compute non-annual takaful certificates. - 18.2 For products based on wakalah contract, takaful operator shall determine the UCR based on gross contribution less the actual wakalah fee rather than the commission only. - 18.3 The amount of UCR determined may be reduced for retakaful ceded.
+A Labuan takaful operator may adopt any method as the Appointed Actuary deems appropriate to compute non-annual takaful certificates. - 18.2 For products based on wakalah contract, takaful operator shall determine the UCR based on gross contribution less the actual wakalah fee rather than the commission only. - 18.3 The amount of UCR determined may be reduced for retakaful ceded provided that the retakaful arrangement is effective for the purposes of risk mitigation.
+Where the retakaful is ceded to (re)takaful operators other than those licensed under LIFSSA, the reduction in the amount of UCR shall not exceed the deposits retained from the said retakaful operators for which contributions are accounted during the preceding 12 months, provided the deposits are held by the takaful operator; - (i) as security for the said retakaful operator's due performance of its obligations under the retakaful contract; and - (ii) for a period of at least 12 months or until termination of the related liabilities of the said retakaful operator, if earlier.